Day Trading the NFP and Jobs Report

 The common challenge among most new traders is that they don’t know how to read, interpret, and use these numbers in their trading.

-In this article, we will look at the most important numbers in the report.
+In this article, we will look at what an NFP is, the most important numbers in the report and how you can trade it well.

 This is the most-watched number by market participants.
 It basically shows the total number of jobs that were created in the economy in the previous month.
 The number is known as nonfarm because it excludes people working at the basic level of the agricultural sector.